 More than ten inches of rain fell in a 36 hour period in Faribault and Freeborn Counties.

-The 15.10 inches measured one mile south of Hokah stands as the record 24 hour rainfall at a Minnesota National Weather Service Cooperative station.
+Although the 1867 storm detailed above likely produced higher totals, the 15.10 inches measured one mile south of Hokah stands as the official record for 24-hour rainfall at a Minnesota National Weather Service Cooperative station.
 The three day total for this station was 16.27 inches.

 The National Weather Service site in Amboy measured 9.48 inches on September 23, with 10.68 inches for the event.

 June 19-20, 2012 northeast Minnesota